Orbifolds from a metric viewpoint: Introduction

 \begin{thm} For a map $p: \Orb \To Y$ from an $n$-dimensional Riemannian orbifold $\Orb$ to a metric space $Y$ the following properties are equivalent. \begin{enumerate} \item $Y$ is an $n$-dimensional Riemannian orbifold and $p$ is a covering of Riemannian orbifolds in the sense of Thurston, cf. Definition \ref{dfn:riem_orb_covering}. \item $p$ has discrete fibers, is onto, locally $1$-Lipschitz and each point $y \in Y$ has a neighborhood $U$ such that the restriction of $p$ to $p^{-1}(U)$ is a submetry with respect to the restricted metrics. \end{enumerate}

 Moreover, if $\Orb$ is complete, then each of the conditions $(i)$ and $(ii)$ is satisfied if and only if $p$ is a submetry with discrete fibers.
 Also, in case $(ii)$ the space $Y$ is locally an Alexandrov space.
-If it is $n$-dimensional then the assumption on the discretness of the fibers of $p$ is superfluous. \end{thm}
+If it is $n$-dimensional then the assumption on the discreteness of the fibers of $p$ is superfluous. \end{thm}

+In particular, the theorem applies to coverings of Riemannian manifolds.
 Note that the additional characterization indeed requires the completeness assumption: in Example \ref{exl:covering_but_no_sub} we construct a covering of noncomplete Riemannian manifolds which is not a submetry.
-Moreover, a map $p: X \To \Orb$ satisfying the properties stated in $(ii)$ does not need to be a covering of Riemannian orbifolds.
-For instance, consider two copies of $\R$ glued together at their origin and the projection to $\R$.
+Moreover, a map $p: X \To \Orb$ from an Alexandrov space $X$ to a Riemannian orbifold $\Orb$ satisfying the properties stated in $(ii)$ does not need to be a covering of Riemannian orbifolds.
+For instance, a double covering from a circle of length $4\pi/3$ to a circle of length $2\pi/3$ induces such a map between the corresponding Euclidean cones.
 The proof of Theorem \ref{thm:covering_prop} works by induction on the dimension and relies on the covering space theory of orbifolds (i.e. on Theorem \ref{thm:existence_universal_orbifold}) as well as on structural results about submetries between Alexandrov spaces due to Lytchak \cite{MR1938523}.

+A particular example of a Riemannian orbifold covering is given by the quotient map of an isometric, proper action by a discrete group on a Riemannian orbifold.
+Another canonical construction works as follows.
 The set of points in a Riemannian orbifold $\Orb$ which have a neighborhood that is isometric to the quotient of a Riemannian manifold by an isometric reflection is called the \emph{codimension 1 stratum} of $\Orb$.
 Its closure coincides with the boundary of $\Orb$ in the sense of Alexandrov geometry \cite{MR1185284}.
 The double of $\Orb$ along this closure admits a natural metric with respect to which the two copies are isometrically embedded (see Section \ref{sec:double_covering}).
 In Section \ref{sec:double_covering} we prove the following statement.

 \begin{prp} The metric double of a Riemannian orbifold along the closure of its codimension $1$ stratum is a Riemannian orbifold and the natural projection to $\Orb$ is a covering of Riemannian orbifolds. \end{prp}